LivestockWaterRecycling/lwr-news-scraper/README.md

 ### Dependencies

+- Make sure you have python 3.5 or above to ensure proper installation of scrappy.

-In order to be able to use this program, you must have [scrapy](https://scrapy2.readthedocs.io/en/latest/#) installed.
+- As you can guess, in order to be able to use this program you must have [scrapy](https://scrapy2.readthedocs.io/en/latest/#) installed.
 You can follow [this guide](https://docs.scrapy.org/en/latest/intro/install.html) to download scrapy if you have not used it before.

 ### Important Files